Campaigner | Teacher | Catalyst

 Jonathan is a qualified teacher in secondary and higher education and was a visiting lecturer on the MA in political communication at London’s City University.

 He has a proven ability to teach campaigning skills to civil society groups around the world including in: Bangladesh, Ethiopia, Georgia, Haiti, Nepal, Nigeria, Pakistan, Peru, Senegal, Serbia, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, Ukraine and across Europe.
 Jonathan has also provided campaigning input into youth leadership programmes run by UpRising and into the NCVO Certificate in Campaigning.

-Jonathan is author of Campaigning for Change – an Essential Guide to Campaigning around the World (2017); a global advocacy toolkit for the International Federation of the Red Cross/ Red Crescent (2018) already used in Australia, Bangladesh, Canada, Nepal and the Philippines.
-Over 3,000 students in 130 countries have engaged with his on-line campaigning courses with over 3500 students from over 130 countries.
+He has published Campaigning for Change: an Essential Guide for Campaigning around the World; written a global advocacy toolkit for the International Federation of the Red Cross/ Red Crescent (piloted with the Nepal Red Cross); and has on-line campaigning courses with over 3500 students from over 130 countries.

 Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (PG Certificate in Academic Practice) universities.
-Jonathan is a Fellow of the Higher Education Academy and a former visiting lecturer on the MA in political communications at City University in London.
+He is also a Fellow of the Higher Education Academy.